Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Introduction

 A number field is a finite extension of the field $\QQ$ of rational numbers.
 Thus it is natural to investigate how a statement over the rationals, the simplest number field, extends to more general number fields.
 We extend our analogy by adapting Coppersmith's theorem to the number field case.

 Every number field $K$ is of the form

 where $\alpha$ is an algebraic number of degree $n$ (i.e., a root of an irreducible polynomial of degree $n$ over $\QQ$).
 The degree of $K$ is defined to be $n$.
 Within $K$, there is a ring $\OO_K$ called the ring of algebraic integers in $K$.
 It plays the same role within the field $K$ as the ring $\ZZ$ of integers plays within $\QQ$.
-Sometimes $\OO_K$ is of the form $\ZZ[\alpha]$, but sometimes it is more subtle.
+Sometimes $\OO_K$ is of the form $\ZZ[\alpha]$, but sometimes it does not even have a single generator.

 Recall that an \emph{ideal} in a ring is a non-empty subset closed under addition and under multiplication by arbitrary elements of the ring.
 (Intuitively, it is a subset modulo which one can reduce elements of the ring.)
 For example, the multiples of any fixed element form an ideal, called a \emph{principal ideal}.
 In $\ZZ$ every ideal is of that form, but that is not usually true in $\OO_K$.